-7.2.9 Carbon and Specialty Steel
+7.2.7 Carbon and Specialty Steel

 1. Carbon and specialty steel products are found in items 80, 81 and 82 of the Import Control List, established under the Export and Import Permits Act.
-Products under items 80 and 81 are subject to general import permits with reporting and record keeping requirements (i.e., under General Import Permits 80 and 81).
+Products under items 80 and 81 are subject to general import permits with reporting and record keeping requirements (i.e., under General Import Permits No. 80 and 81).

-For products under item 82 of the Import Control List, final safeguard measures in the form of tariff rate quotas (TRQ) have been established through the Final Safeguards Order (Surtax Order) (effective May 13, 2019), amending the Order Imposing a Surtax on the Importation of Certain Steel Goods.
-This amendment replaces the provisional safeguard measures on imports of certain Heavy Plate and Stainless Steel Wire with final safeguard measures.
+For products under item 82 of the Import Control List, final safeguard measures in the form of tariff rate quotas (TRQs) have been established through the Final Safeguards Order (Surtax Order) (effective May 13, 2019), amending the Order Imposing a Surtax on the Importation of Certain Steel Goods.
+This amendment replaces the provisional safeguard measures on imports of certain Heavy Plate and Stainless Steel Wire goods with final safeguard measures.
 The Surtax Order establishes safeguards in the form of TRQs for steel goods matching the product descriptions specified in the column 2 of the Schedule to the Surtax Order (see below for descriptions), above which a surtax will apply.

-2. Carbon steel products were placed on the Import Control List under the authority of subsection 5(3) of the Export and Import Permits Act with effect September 1, 1986, for the purpose of monitoring their entry into Canada following a reference to the Canadian Import Tribunal pursuant to section 48 of the Special Import Measures Act.
+2. Carbon steel products were placed on the Import Control List under the authority of subsection 5(3) of the Export and Import Permits Act with effect 1 September 1986, for the purpose of monitoring their entry into Canada following a reference to the Canadian Import Tribunal pursuant to section 48 of the Special Import Measures Act.
 The Tribunal concluded that carbon steel products were being and likely to be imported into Canada at such prices, in such quantities and under such conditions as to make it advisable to collect information with respect to the importation of such goods.
-Carbon steel products are defined as semi-finished steel (ingots, blooms, billets, slabs and sheet bars), plate, sheet and strip, wire rods, wire and wire products, railway-type products, bars, structural shapes and units and pipe and tube.
+Carbon steel products, under item 80 of the Import Control List, are defined as semi-finished steel products (ingots, blooms, billets, slabs and sheet bars), plate, sheet and strip, wire rods, wire and wire products, railway-type products, bars, structural shapes and units, and pipes and tubes.

-Specialty steel products were added to the Import Control List on June 1, 1987, following an amendment to the Export and Import Permits Act, in order for the monitoring system for steel to be comprehensive.
-Specialty steel products are defined as stainless flat-rolled products (sheet, strip and plate), stainless steel bar, stainless steel pipe and tube, stainless steel wire and wire product, alloy tool steel, mould steel and high speed steel.
+Specialty steel products were added to the Import Control List on 1 June 1987, following an amendment to the Export and Import Permits Act, in order for the monitoring system for steel to be comprehensive.
+Specialty steel products, under item 81 of the Import Control List, are defined as stainless steel flat-rolled products (sheet, strip and plate), stainless steel bar, stainless steel pipe and tube, stainless steel wire and wire products, stainless steel in ingots or other primary forms, semi-finished products of stainless steel, alloy tool steel, mold steel and high-speed steel.